DC Snow-Day Legend Pat Collins Has Written a Memoir

 1. Collins’s memoir, “Newsman,” was self published.
 It’s currently available at Politics & Prose for $20.
 Collins doesn’t foresee a financial windfall from the effort.
 “I expect to make even on this,” he says.
 “But it’s good for the soul.”

 2. The book is a Pat Collins “buffet.”
-The memoir will take readers through some aspects of Collins’s life that they may not be aware of—for example, his time serving in the armed forced during the Vietnam war.
+The memoir will take readers through some aspects of Collins’s life that they may not be aware of—for example, his time serving in the armed forces during the Vietnam war.
 But much of the work will focus on what Collins is best know for: local crime reporting.
 “Some of the stories are pretty graphic, but I didn’t want to weigh it down so much.
 I didn’t want people to go into therapy after reading the first three chapters,” he says.
 “So I moved things around; a little of this, a little of that.
 That’s why I call it like a buffet.
 So if you read something, and you didn’t like it, just turn about four pages you’ll find something else.”

 3. Among the most chilling crime stories featured is the case of Dana Chisholm.
 Of all the crime stories he’s covered, Collins says it’s the unsolved murders cases that remain the most prominent in his memory.
 Take the 1995 case of Dana Chisholm, for example.
 “Chisholm was a young woman who came up from North Carolina,” he says. “and she got a job as like an administrative assistant at like a think tank downtown.
 And like many women who came to Washington, she came up to make a name for herself.
 And she ended up getting murdered in an awful way in her basement apparent [not far from Rock Creek Park].
 She had been murdered, she had been bathed, she was displayed, and the killer left a note not he scene.”
 Says Collins, “it’s a hell of a mystery story and it was never ever solved.”